Danger

 )

 the terminal shows the entire difference between the two lists.
-I copy and paste the expected values from the terminal and use find and replace to remove the characters that are not necessary
+I copy and paste the expected values from the terminal and use find and replace to remove the extra characters

 Note

-your results can be different because of your Python version
+results can be different because of Python version

 def test_attributes_and_methods_of_dictionaries(self):